 The Canadian Government helps refugees find temporary accommodation in Canada as part of its Resettlement Assistance Program.

-Finding apartments and houses for rent in Canada
+Finding houses and apartments for rent in Canada

 There are several types of rental accommodation in Canada, including houses, condominiums, and apartments.